bikraman/malloc-implementation/README.md

 # malloc-implementation
-Implementing malloc in C from scratch
+Implementing a simple memory allocator in C